A Shape Dynamics Tutorial: Introduction

 \emph{Temporal relationalism:} the flow of time is solely due to physical changes (see Sec.~\ref{SecTemporalRelationalism}).

-The \emph{Mach--Poincar\'e principle:} a point and a direction (or tangent vector, in its weak form) in the physical configuration space are sufficient to uniquely specify the solution (see Sec.~\ref{PoincarePrincipleSubsec}). \end{quotation} There is no need for general covariance, the relativity principle, the existence of spacetime, the existence of measuring rods and clocks.
+The \emph{Mach--Poincar\'e Principle:} a point and a direction (or tangent vector, in its weak form) in the physical configuration space are sufficient to uniquely specify the solution (see Sec.~\ref{PoincarePrincipleSubsec}). \end{quotation} There is no need for general covariance, the relativity principle, the existence of spacetime, the existence of measuring rods and clocks.
 These concepts emerge from the solutions of SD as characteristic behaviours or useful approximations.
 In this sense SD is more fundamental than GR because it achieves the same with less.
 See Part~\ref{RelationalFieldTheory} for the full construction of SD starting from its three first principles.

 A common mistake is to regard SD just as a gauge-fixing of General Relativity.
 It is easy to see that this is not the case: \emph{there are solutions of SD that are not solutions of GR, and vice-versa.} A satisfactory understanding of the GR solutions which SD excludes and of the SD solutions which GR excludes is still lacking.
-At this point we have just studied some examples, but the results are so far encouraging.
-For example the vacuum, asymptotically flat and spherically symmetric solution of SD is not Schwarzschild, it is instead a `wormhole', which is not a vacuum solution of GR and which does not have the singularity that characterizes Schwarzschild's solution at the origin.
-See Sec.~\ref{SDblackHoleSubsection} for the derivation of the wormhole in SD.
-The equivalence between GR and SD also breaks down in some homogeneous cosmological models, which in GR possess a singularity at which spacetime ceases to exist, but in SD this singularity is a sort of coordinate artifact (it's a singularity of the gauge choice) and the solution can be continued beyond it.

 Let's now have a brief look at what exactly SD looks like.